photopea/CDR-specification/README.md

 When the chunk identifier is "LIST", the content starts with asci4, which is called a **list-type**.

-The CDR file contains six chunks (starting at byte 12):
+The CDR file usually consists of six chunks (starting at byte 12):

     ID     Size   list-type
     vrsn   2